 Harmful consequences of teenage substance abuse

-The first thing that needs to be understood is that it is not easy to come out of drug addiction.
+The first thing that needs to be understood is that it is not easy to overcome drug addiction.
 The consequences associated with it can be equally devastating as well.

-There are numerous evidence and examples of people using drugs resorting to substance abuse as well.
+Considerable evidence and examples of people using drugs also resorting to substance abuse.
 This is because they want an immediate respite from the current situation to numb whatever they are feeling.
-It is during these moments of weakness that the more potent and harmful substances become an option.
+During these moments of weakness, more potent and harmful substances become an option.
 Since teenagers do not develop a perfect sense of judgment, substance abuse becomes more common.
-If your teenager is addicted to opioids, a popular treatment option comes in methadone clinics that use methadone (a drug itself) to help addicts come off with more serious drugs such as cocaine or heroin.
+If your teenager is addicted to opioids, a popular treatment option comes in methadone clinics that use methadone (a drug) to help addicts come off with more serious drugs such as cocaine or heroin.

 Depression and anxiety